Architecture Overview

 Write Batching

-Shared Memory
+Shared Memory within an org

-Multiple agents can share memories through:
+Multiple agents in the same org can share memories through:

-- Organization scope — All agents in an org see each other's memories
+- Organization scope — All agents in an org see each other's memories (and use the same Arc instance)

 - Session sharing — Multiple agents can write to the same session